 Check out my special nighttime Christmas tour here for inspiration!

 If you already have a fireplace, your house is destined to feel cozy!
 Whether it’s burning real wood or just there for show, you can dress up the mantel easily with a few key Christmas items.
-Hang wooden beads, place a miniature woodland atop, or use natural elements as your inspiration.
+Hang wooden beads, place a miniature woodland atop, make your own paper garland, or use natural elements as your inspiration.

 Mantels are one of my favorite things to decor so I go all out as you can see here.
 You can find more of my mantel decorating ideas HERE.